christiansandberg/canopen/doc/pdo.rst

    .. describe:: map[name]

-      Return the :class:`canopen.pdo.Variable` for the variable specified as ``"Group.Variable"`` or ``"Variable"`` or as a position starting at 0.
+      Return the :class:`canopen.pdo.PdoVariable` for the variable specified as ``"Group.Variable"`` or ``"Variable"`` or as a position starting at 0.

    .. describe:: iter(map)

-      Return an iterator of the :class:`canopen.pdo.Variable` entries in the map.
+      Return an iterator of the :class:`canopen.pdo.PdoVariable` entries in the map.

    .. describe:: len(map)

       Return the number of variables in the map.

-.. autoclass:: canopen.pdo.Variable
+.. autoclass:: canopen.pdo.PdoVariable
    :members:
    :inherited-members:

    .. py:attribute:: od

-      The :class:`canopen.objectdictionary.Variable` associated with this object.
+      The :class:`canopen.objectdictionary.ODVariable` associated with this object.